lucas861223/multi-chat-capture/README.md

   1. Download the latest release from [the release page](https://github.com/lucas861223/multi-chat-capture/releases).
   2. Open the html file with any editor, i.e. Notepad++.
-  3. Replace both the "lucas861223" to your own twitch handle.
-Only change the "lucas861223" part, leave the hashtag(#) as is.
+  3. Replace both the lucas861223 to your own twitch login(your user name, not your display name).
+All lowercase.
+Only change the lucas861223 part, leave the hashtag(#) as is.
   4. Save and close.
 </details>